Brentford F.C. Reserves and Academy: U17

 The U17 team played outside the United Kingdom for the first time when they journeyed to the Netherlands for a friendly match against AZ Alkmaar's Academy on 29 October 2013, with Brentford running out 4–1 winners.
-The U17s entered the Milk Cup for the first time in 2014, going out on penalties to Club América in the Premier Section Globe semi-final.
+The U17s entered the Milk Cup for the first time in 2014 and exited the tournament on penalties to Club América in the Premier Section Globe semi-final.
+An U17 team, composed of first-year scholars and U16 players, was fielded in the U17 Professional Development League Cup from the 2024–25 season onwards.
+The team was entered into the Arsenal Academy Cup for the 2025–26 season.